Is a Magdalena Island Penguin Tour Worth It? (+ Useful Tips!)

 🌊 PRO TIP: Book your trip to Magdalena Island at the beginning of your Punta Arenas trip because it is often canceled due to the wind and weather!
 The tour the day before mine was canceled.

-We took our seats on the boat, and the guide started getting vomit bags ready to pass out.
+Anyway, we took our seats on the boat, and the guide started getting vomit bags ready to pass out.

 The blue bags getting ready to go